thiagoloschi/2017-personal-website/README.md

 <br />

 ### Technologies
-Some of the technologies I've used to build it were HTML5, CSS3, Flexbox, SCSS, Jquery, Angularjs, WOW, Animation, Normalize, FullPage, FunnyText among other technologies.
+Some of the technologies I've used to build it were HTML5, CSS3, Flexbox, SCSS, Jquery, Angularjs, WOW, Animate, Normalize, FullPage, FunnyText among other technologies.
 <br />

 ### Website